raulgarcia66/raulgarcia66.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD student at Rice University, in the department of Computational Applied Mathematics & Operations Research (CMOR).
+I am a third-year PhD student at Rice University, working with Dr. Andrew J. Schaefer in the department of Computational Applied Mathematics & Operations Research (CMOR).
 Before Rice, I obtained my BS in Applied Mathematics from the University of California, Davis.

 Research Interests
 =====